How to select slices for annotation to train best-performing deep learning segmentation models for cross-sectional medical images?: Discussion and Conclusion

 In our 2D segmentation experiments, we found it advantageous to distribute the annotation budget across a greater number of volumes with fewer annotated slices per volume.
 This approach helps mitigate redundancy in adjacent slices, as focusing annotation on fewer volumes results in many highly similar slices.
-Annotating a broader range of volumes introduces the model to a wider variety of variations between volumes, which data augmentation may not replicate.
-In 3D deep learning methods, the principle that "sparser annotations are better" generally holds true as well.
-We notice an exception to this rule for the ATLAS dataset when a very low number of slices per volume is annotated.
+Annotating a broader range of volumes introduces the model to a wider variety of naturally-occurred variations between volumes, which data augmentation may not replicate.
+In 3D deep learning methods, the principle that "sparser annotations are better" generally holds true as well, despite the exception we noticed on the ATLAS dataset when a very low number of slices per volume is annotated.
 When annotation density falls below 20\%, prioritizing a higher volume count over annotation density does not result in improved model performance.
 Our preliminary data on the topic points to the likely impact of the network architecture (the generally observed trend appears to be maintained when AttentionUNet-3D \cite{oktay2018attention} is used in place of UNETR) and a potential impact of an interaction between this dataset and the architecture.
 More experiments are needed to further elucidate this exception.